mostlyali07/mostlyali07/README.md

-<h1 align="center">Hi 👋!
-My name is Ali💫</h1>
+# Hi 👋!
+My name is Ali 💫
-🔭 I’m currently working on JavaScript / TypeScript<br>
+- 🔭 I’m currently working on **JavaScript / TypeScript**
-👯 I’m looking to collaborate with people who enjoy trying new things<br>
+- 👯 I’m looking to collaborate with people who enjoy trying new things
-🤝 I’m eager to help those who are new to web development<br>
+- 🤝 I’m eager to help those who are new to web development
-🌱 I’m currently learning Full Stack Development<br>
+- 🌱 I’m currently learning **Full Stack Development**
-💬 Feel free to ask me about innovative ideas or new concepts<br>
+- 💬 Feel free to ask me about innovative ideas or new concepts
-⚡ Fun Fact: I love experimenting with concepts and find joy in solving unique challenges!<br>
+- ⚡ **Fun Fact:** I love experimenting with concepts and find joy in solving unique challenges!
-📧 Feel free to reach me at **asyed7477@gmail.com**
+- 📧 Feel free to reach me at **asyed7477@gmail.com**

 ## 🌐 Socials: